noalino/boursorama-finance-go/examples/README.md

 15/12/2023  197.57  370.73  253.50
 ```

-Please note that the arguments of **quotes** are provided inside the script.
+Please note that the arguments of **bfinance** are provided inside the script.